SwapnilSoni1999/tictactoe-js/README.md

 # tictactoe-js
-A Simple 3x3 Tic Tac Toe Unbeatable Game
+A Simple 3x3 Tic Tac Toe Game

 How to use:
 just clone